opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~~
  |Sun_Flare|

 Creates a new column/layer containing rays of colored light extending from a radial gradient at the center.
-Sets the color of the sun rays defining the RGBA values of the Cloud Color parameter.
+Sets the color of the sun rays defining the RGBA values of the Color parameter.
 The number of rays is defined by the Rays parameter while their brightness is set by the Intensity one.
 The angle parameter sets the direction of the rays and the Bias parameter define the size of the rays.
 Use the Sharpness parameter to make the rays sharper or smoother.

 .. _wavy: